 I have always been amazed at how connected the human spirits are.
-Our experiences are related, our joys in life inspire others to go on, our misery attracts company, our kindness encourages hope, and our innovative ideas stir people into positive actions.
+Our experiences are related, our joys in life inspire others, our misery attracts company, our kindness encourages hope, and our innovative ideas stir people into positive actions.

-In my precarious state of brokenness, one truth became evident to me ― we are meant to care for each other.
+In all these things, one truth became evident to me ― that we are meant to care for each other.
 In today’s post, allow me to introduce you to one of the persons who proved to be a wonderful testimony to this truth.
 Her name is Charmaine…and this is her story.

 Almost six years ago, I found myself in the middle of nowhere, staring blankly at space, while trying to figure out where have I done wrong.
 I just found out that my boyfriend of more than three years cheated on me with one of the most unexpected persons I never knew can hurt me ― my friend.
 Losing my boyfriend hurt painfully.
 Losing a friend who obviously didn’t had my best interest in her heart was like getting your heart pierced, then smashed to pieces.
 It was one of the worst betrayals I’ve ever experienced in my life.